 The Navy issued a request to industry in April 1951.
 The SSF seaplane was to carry 13,600 kilograms (30,000 pounds) of warload to a target over 2,400 kilometers (1,500 miles) from the seaplane's aquatic "base".
 The aircraft was to be capable of a Mach 0.9 dash at low altitude.
 Convair and Martin submitted proposals, with Martin winning the competition.
 On 31 October 1952, the Navy awarded Martin a contract for two prototypes, with the company designation of "Model 275" and the Navy designation of "XP6M-1", plus a static test article.
 This initial order soon led to further contracts for six pre-production service evaluation machines, with the designation of "YP6M-1", and up to 24 full-production machines, with the designation of "P6M-2".
 Martin gave the aircraft the name "SeaMaster"; apparently the company had run out of names starting with "Mar".

 The original powerplant was supposed to have been a Curtis-Wright turbo-ramjet engine, but that engine suffered development problems, and so the decision was made to fit the SeaMaster with four Allison J71-A-4 turbojet engines with 57.87 kN (5,900 kgp / 13,000 lbf) afterburning thrust each, mounted in pairs in nacelles above the wing near the wing roots.
-The J71 was a derivative of the J35 axial-flow turbojet, used on the Republic F-84 Thunderjet; it was originally developed by General Electric as the TG-180 but passed on to Allison for full production.
+The J71 was a derivative of the J35 axial-flow turbojet; the J35 was used on the Republic F-84 Thunderjet, being originally developed by General Electric as the TG-180 but passed on to Allison for full production.

 The wings featured a sweepback of 40 degrees and ended in wingtip tanks that served as floats; the wing had a strong anhedral droop to ensure the floats made contact with the water.
 The wingtip floats were also fitted with gear to help dock the aircraft.
 The SeaMaster was to have a pressurized cockpit and crew of four, including pilot, copilot, navigator / radio operator, and flight engineer.
 The SeaMaster leveraged off Martin's advanced XB-51 attack bomber design, with features such as an "all flying" tee tail and a rotating bombbay -- in fact, early Martin concepts that led up to the SeaMaster had envisioned a seaplane derivative of the XB-51.
 The bombbay flipped over in flight to expose munitions or camera payloads, and was pneumatically sealed to keep it watertight.
 The sole defensive armament was a remote-controlled tail turret with twin 20 millimeter cannon and fire-control radar.